25 GCSE Maths Questions And Answers By Topic And Difficulty

 This is a calculator paper question, so if students are confident with efficient use of their scientific calculator and correctly insert brackets where they are needed, they can enter the calculation to work it out.
 However, this is often subject to errors and if they work through the calculation in stages, they need to consider the order of operations and understand the effect of square rooting on the powers.

-For more GCSE maths questions take a look at our free Standard form lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Standard form lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one online maths interventions.

 15. Histograms maths question